DevMatu/DevMatu/README.md

-- 👋 Hi, I’m Matu.
+- 👋 Hi, I’m Matusalen.
-- 👀 I'm interested in programming, especially video games.
+- 👀 I'm interested in develop all kind of programs.
-- 🌱 I’m currently learning C++ and Java
+- 🌱 I’m currently learning C++ and C++
 - 📫 How to reach me :: pecchini.matu@gmail.com

 <!---